craftcms/docs/docs/4.x/addresses.md

 Users can add, edit, and delete their own addresses from the front-end via the `users/save-address` and `users/delete-address` [controller actions](./dev/controller-actions.md).

-Craft doesn’t automatically give Addresses their own URLs, so it’s up to you to define a routing scheme for them via `routes.php`.
+Craft doesn’t automatically give Addresses their own URLs, though—so it’s up to you to define a routing scheme for them via `routes.php`.
 We’ll cover each of these three routes in the following sections:

 ```php
 <?php